eMC - trusted, up to date and comprehensive information about medicines

 Complications leading to failure

-Expulsion: Symptoms of the partial or complete expulsion of any IUS may include bleeding or pain.
-However, a system can be expelled from the uterine cavity without the woman noticing it.
-Partial expulsion may decrease the effectiveness of Mirena.
+Expulsion: In clinical trials with Mirena in the indication contraception, the incidence of expulsion was low (<4% of insertions) and in the same range as that reported for other IUDs and IUSs.
+Symptoms of the partial or complete expulsion of Mirena may include bleeding or pain.
+However, a system can be expelled from the uterine cavity without the woman noticing it, leading to loss of contraceptive protection.
 As the system decreases menstrual flow, increase of menstrual flow may be indicative of an expulsion.
-A displaced Mirena should be removed and a new system inserted.
-The woman should be advised how to check the threads of Mirena.

 Bleeding irregularities